 One of my favorite Xfce desktop features is the right-click menu access that can pop up anywhere on the screen.
 One of Linux Lite’s best system tools is Lite Tweaks.
 This provides a list of multi-screen setup activities.
 For those, you want to execute, click on the checkboxes.
 Then press the Start button in the Tweaks window at the bottom right corner.

 There is a two-column indicator on the menu button in the far left corner of the panel screen.
 All classes are shown in the left column.
 The wider right column lists all categories in the class chosen.

 A search window occupies the menu window’s left half of the edge.
-To its right, the settings panel, the lock screen, and the Log Out panel are buttons on start.
+The settings panel, the lock screen, and the Log Out panel are buttons on start to its right.

 Linux Lite 4.6 offers a lot of usability and versatility.
-The desktop provides much more system control and configuration options than many of the more popular desktops like Enlightenment, GNOME 3 and Budgie.
+The desktop provides much more system control and configuration options than many more popular desktops like Enlightenment, GNOME 3, and Budgie.

 All controls and configurations of the device are located within the main menu display in the Configurations option.
 Windows users will find the Control Panel very related.

 Only recent beginners to Linux won’t need much experimentation or head-scratching to work through Linux Lite.
 The design is intuitive and familiar.
-The Welcome panel offers a very helpful collection of information and resources.
+The Welcome panel offers a valuable collection of information and resources.

 Check out: Linuxfx version 10.8.3: A Smart and easy Windows 10 Alternative